 At DeLorean’s trial in October 1986, attorney Howard Weitzman admitted that his client had received the money from GPD, but insisted that it was a legitimate personal loan from Colin Chapman.
 DeLorean denied any knowledge of fraud or of the fate of the missing money.
 Since Chapman had died of a heart attack in December 1982, the prosecution was unable to disprove or discredit DeLorean’s account and DeLorean was acquitted two months later.

 The British government was not satisfied with that verdict and Scotland Yard’s Special Fraud Office continued its own investigation.
 In June 1989, British police arrested former Lotus managing director Fred Bushell, who later pleaded guilty to fraud charges.
 The crown also filed charges against DeLorean, but his attorneys successfully resisted all attempts to extradite him.
-When Bushell was convicted in 1992, the presiding judge said that if Chapman and DeLorean had been available to stand trial, each would have received at least 10 years.

 Although the DeLorean Motor Company was now defunct, the DMC-12’s finest hour arrived in July 1985 with the premiere of the popular science fiction film Back to the Future.
 The film’s DeLorean, converted into a nuclear-powered time machine by Dr. Emmett Brown (played by actor Christopher Lloyd), became a cinematic icon, also appearing in the film’s two sequels, a 26-episode Saturday morning cartoon show, and later a theme park ride.
 The Back to the Future franchise did much to restore the tarnished image of the DMC-12.
 Shortly after the original film’s release, John DeLorean sent director/writer Robert Zemeckis and screenwriter Bob Gale an earnest thank-you letter.